TULiberalArts/Chinese/pages/undergradaute.md

 # custom variables
 sidebar: sidebars/undergraduate.html
 ---
-Temple University’s Chinese undergraduate options include our thriving language program as well as courses taught in English on Chinese culture and history.
-We offer a [major](#studying-chinese), a [minor](#available-language-courses) and a [certificate of specialization](#certificate-of-specialization-in-chinese).

 **Develop the Chinese language skills and knowledge needed for careers and professions that engage with China in the public, private, and nonprofit sector.**<br>

 ## Studying Chinese